How To Find Longest Man Page In Linux - OSTechNix

-All commands’ man pages are stored in /usr/share/man/ directory in Linux.
-The man pages compressed in gzip (.gz) format.
-Curious to know which command has the biggest manual page on your Linux system?
+As you may know, the man pages of all commands are stored in

+/usr/share/man/ directory in Linux.
+The man pages are compressed in gzip (.gz) format.
+Have you ever wanted to know which command has the biggest manual page on your Linux system?
 Here biggest means, I am talking about the number of lines in a man page.
 It is not about the file size or number pages when printed.
-If you ever wondered how to find longest man page in Linux and Unix distributions, follow any one of the methods given here.
+If you ever wondered how to find longest man page in Linux and Unix distributions, follow any one of the methods given below.

-How To Find Longest Man Page In Linux
+Find Longest Man Page In Linux

 We can find the biggest and longest man pages by counting the number of lines and words in them.
+The

-The wc command is used to count number of lines and words in a file.
-For instance, to count the number of lines in ls command’s man page, run:
+wc command is used to count number of lines and words in a file.
+For instance, to count the number of lines in

 $ man ls | wc -l

-Similarly, to count the number of words in ls man page, use -w flag like below.
+Similarly, to count the number of words in ls man page, use

 $ man ls | wc -w

-However, counting the number of lines in each man page is tedious, time consuming and probably a dumb idea to find out longest man pages in the whole system.
-We can easily find this using a for loop like below.
+However, counting the number of lines in each man page is tedious, time consuming and probably a dumb way to find out longest man pages in the whole Linux system.
+We can easily find this using a

 for i in {1..8}; do f=/usr/share/man/man$i/$(ls -1S /usr/share/man/man$i/ | head -n1); printf "%s: %9d\n" "$f" $(man "$f" 2>/dev/null | wc -l); done